VERTEXSoftware/OVERPointer/README.md

 ![Пример изображения](logo.png)

 # OVER POINTER
 **OVER Pointer** is a lightweight and independent library that provides tools for manipulating a universal pointer.
+What is **OVER Pointer**?
+It is a universal object capable of storing any pointer and unlike VOID pointer knows what type of pointer is assigned to it, which makes it many times safer than VOID pointer.
+In addition, it supports comparison and assignment operators.

 ## Installation